AliciaFrederick/Call-of-the-Netherdeep/content/DM Only/Notes/Campaign Outline.md

 ## Act 5: The Netherdeep (Chapter 6 & 7)

 - The characters enter the Netherdeep and obtain at least 3 Fragments of Suffering
+- LEVEL 11
+- The characters enter the Heart of Despair
+- LEVEL 12
+- The characters defeat or redeem Alyxian
+- LEVEL 13

 ### Faction Missions